What are food allergies?

-When the body's immune system reacts abnormally to something a person eats or drinks, it's known as a food allergy.
+When the body’s immune system reacts abnormally to something you eat or drink, it’s known as a food allergy.

-Symptoms of food allergies may range from mild to severe and they may come on suddenly or develop over several hours.
+Symptoms of food allergies may range from mild to severe.
+They may come on suddenly or develop over several hours.

-Because a person's immune system may react to a very small amount of the allergen, food allergies are particularly dangerous and potentially life threatening—especially if breathing is affected.
-Because of this, people with asthma are at an increased risk for a fatal allergic reaction to food.
+A person’s immune system may react to a small amount of the allergen, so food allergies can be particularly dangerous and life-threatening, especially if breathing is affected.
+Because food allergies can affect breathing, people with asthma are at an increased risk of a fatal allergic reaction to food.

 Mild symptoms related to a food allergy may include: